-- A. Conflicts prohibited.
-No persons described in paragraph B. below who exercise or have exercised any functions or responsibilities with respect to activities assisted with CDBG funds or who are in a position to participate in a decision making process or gain inside information with regard to these activities, may obtain a financial interest or benefit from a CDBG-assisted activity, or have an interest in any contract, subcontract or agreement with respect thereto, or in the proceeds thereunder, either for themselves or those with whom they have family or business ties, during their tenure or for one year thereafter. - B. Persons Covered.
-The conflict of interest provisions of paragraph A. above applies to any person who is an employee, agent, consultant, officer, or elected official or appointed official of the state, or of a unit of general local government, or of any designated public agencies, or subrecipients which are receiving or administering CDBG funds. - C. Definition of Family or Business Ties.
+No persons described in subsection 1.12b below who exercise or have exercised any functions or responsibilities with respect to activities assisted with CDBG-MIT funds or who are in a position to participate in a decision making process or gain inside information with regard to these activities, may obtain a financial interest or benefit from a CDBG-MIT assisted activity, or have an interest in any contract, subcontract or agreement with respect thereto, or in the proceeds thereunder, either for themselves or those with whom they have family or business ties, during their tenure or for one year thereafter.

+1.12b Persons Covered:

+The conflict of interest provisions of subsection 1.12a above applies to any person who is an employee, agent, consultant, officer, or elected official or appointed official of the state, or of a unit of general local government, or of any designated public agencies, or subrecipients which are receiving or administering CDBG-MIT funds.

+1.12c Definition of Family or Business Ties:

 DCA defines the meaning of the term "family or business ties" as follows: